OreOliciouZ/LUXARA/ToS.md

 ## 5. Limitation of Liability

-In no event shall the creator of Missing Stars be liable for any direct, indirect, special, incidental, or consequential damages arising from the use or inability to use the Bot.
+In no event shall the creator of LUXARA be liable for any direct, indirect, special, incidental, or consequential damages arising from the use or inability to use the Bot.
 This includes, but is not limited to, damages for loss of virtual goods or in-game status.

 ## 6. Contact